 This is an interactive adolescent literature course designed to provide perspective teachers an overview of various genres, cultural perspectives, and universal themes in an age and developmentally appropriate context.
 Principles of selection, use, and evaluation are explored.
-Projects focus on the design and presentation of literary concepts suitable for classroom instruction.
+Projects focus on the design and presentation of literary concepts

 ENGL-330.
-FORENSICS 3:3:0
+FORENSICS

 The course explores methods of debate, including techniques of formal and informal argument, analysis of propositions, strategies of persuasion, and preparation of briefs.
 Prerequisites: ENGL-101, ENGL-102, ENGL-200.
+Credit, three hours.